Senate to vote to confirm Amy Coney Barrett next Monday, McConnell says

 The Judiciary Committee is expected to vote her out of committee on Thursday at 1 p.m.
 ET, as it's customary for the committee to hold over the nomination of a Supreme Court nominee for a week.

-Barrett faced three days of intense questioning from senators on the Judiciary Committee last week.
+Barrett faced three days of questioning from senators on the Judiciary Committee last week.

 "We will be voting to confirm Justice-to-be Barrett next Monday and I think that will be another signature accomplishment in our effort to put on the courts, the federal courts, men and women who believe in a quaint notion that the job of a judge is to actually follow the law," McConnell said during a news conference following the weekly GOP Senate lunch.